vand3rlinden/vand3rlinden.github.io/content/post/arc-explained.md

 	- `none`: No ARC chain to validate
 	- `fail`: ARC chain validation failed
 	- `pass`: ARC chain validation succeeded

-## What ARC can’t do
-ARC has limitations and is not a replacement for DMARC.
-For example, ARC doesn't provide any information about the reputation or trustworthiness of the sender or the intermediate server, because an intermediate server can still add bad content or remove some (or even all) ARC headers.

 ## Mailbox providers that support ARC Sealers
 ARC has already been adopted by major mailbox providers such as Google and Microsoft, and is likely to become a global standard.